micheledisalvatore/fodmap/README.md

 ## Todo list

+- [ ] add autocomplete when adding new food
 - [ ] after a new element is added, scroll to the added element
 - [ ] after a new element is added, delete the input content
 - [ ] option to edit an element